 |Funding for Projects||15|

-On graduation you are likely to work as a Project Manager for a construction company, in consultancy or for large client organisations.
-Alternatively, you may continue to work as an Engineer or General Manager, but with an increased input into the project work of an organisation.
+Many of our previous graduates now work as project managers for construction companies, in consultancy or for large client organisations.
+Alternatively, you may choose to continue to work as an engineer or general manager, but with increased input into the project work of an organisation.